HermanLD/hermanld/README.md

 # Hi, I'm Herman Dardon 👋

 ## I'm a self-taught Front-end Developer from Reno, Nevada.
-Creating web apps and building sites with javascript

 ### Languages and Tools